 What is GUID Partition Table, GPT ?
 I will demonstrate it on Linux.

-Warning: There are commands used in this article that may harm your computer pretty bad if used improperly (e.g. if you write, instead of read, to the LBA 0), and you may lose data.
-If you would like to try these on your own, be careful to not write anything to the disk.
-The best is to install a fresh Linux on a VM and use that for experimenting.
+Warning: There are commands used in this article that may harm your computer pretty bad when used improperly (e.g. if you write, instead of read, to the LBA 0), and you may lose data.
+If you would like to experiment on your own, be careful to not write anything to the disk.
+The best is to install a fresh Linux on a VM and use that for experimenting, not your own computer.

 How does a computer boot ?
 What happens until you see the login prompt on Linux ?
 I am sure many, including myself, does not know all the steps.
 A firmware known as or compliant to BIOS (Basic Input/Output System) before (2000s), and its successor UEFI (Unified Extensible Firmware Interface) now (after 2000s), loads the OS (Operating System).
 For this, it needs to know where the first executable code is on the storage media.
 Exactly at this point, the boot record and/or partition table enters into the picture and that is also why GPT (GUID Partition Table) is described in the UEFI specification.

 If you are older than 30, like me, you probably remember BIOS and MBR (Master Boot Record) terms.
 I have learned all about computers when BIOS and MBR was in use, and then they are replaced by UEFI and GPT, and I knew nothing about them for a long time.
 If you are in the same position or younger and did not learn about these before, this article will help you.

 In order to load the OS, the location of the system files of OS has to be found, accessed, read and execution should be transferred to OS.
 It is becoming like a chicken and egg scenario, you need to load a file but file is in a file system which is in a storage media, both of which requires a driver to be loaded, and driver is also a file.